Category Archives: Business

 308 S. Crawford St., 12-1pm

 This Remote Learning Series is bringing education to the community and providing the opportunity to attend a session close to home.
-Call 800-272-3900 to register for any session (see flyer below for more info)
+Please join us for this month’s program of A Better Visit: A discussion about improving visits with individuals in middle stages.
+Call 800.272.3900 to register for any session

 Adult Coloring Program – Fort Scott Public Library, 201 S. National Ave., 2-4pm